-Management requested that KerberRose SC assist in preparing a draft of the audited financial statements, including the related footnote disclosures.
+Condition During our audit, we noted that the internal control system does not include a process financial statements, including the related footnote disclosures.
 The outsourcing is a result of management's cost/benefit decision to use our accounting expertise rather than incurring this internal resource cost.